-Boats must check in with the race committee signal boat at the starting area prior to their first warning signal.
-A boat that retires while racing must orally notify the race committee as soon as possible after retiring by hailing, or using the VHF or telephone number provided in the Notice of Race.
+Boats must check in with the race committee signal boat on CH 72 at the starting area prior to their first warning signal.
+A boat that retires while racing must orally notify the race committee on CH 72 as soon as possible after retiring by hailing, or using the VHF or telephone number provided on the race sponsor's website for their respective RC.
+If no response is received back from the race committee, the retiring boat shall repeat their notification to the race committee.
+If no response is again received other boats should forward on the retiring boats message to the race committee.
+In the past, failing to inform the race committee of a boat's retirement has led to race committee and/or chase boat searches and have at times led to Coast Guard searches.